RasaHQ/rasa/docs/quickstart.rst

 .. note::

-   To gather more insights about the above configuration and Rasa NLU features head over to the `Rasa NLU documentation <https://nlu.rasa.com>`_.
+   To learn more about Rasa NLU
+   head over to the `Rasa NLU documentation <https://nlu.rasa.com>`_.

 3. Define stories